Skip to content

 • model.path (Path, required): path to your markdown model file.

-When using the CLI, relative model.path values are resolved relative to the config file location, which keeps projects portable across environments.
+When only model.path is used (no model.repo), relative model.path values are resolved relative to the config file location, which keeps projects portable across environments.

 Global SQL fields: